ianmelendez95/nube/README.md

 Here is where I say I'm not just a luddite that doesn't appreciate the benefits of the cloud.
 I am well aware of the days when _function calls_ were considered an abhorrent disrespect of the CPU, to be avoided at all costs.
-Noone is suggesting each source function should be a microservice (nanoservice?), though should they exist I will gladly encourage them to use `nube` to see why that is a thoroughly painful idea.
+Noone is suggesting each source function should be a microservice (nanoservice?), though should such people exist they are encouraged to use `nube` to see why that is a thoroughly painful idea.

 ## Room for Improvement